 I wasn’t quite sure which yarns I wanted to use so I put a few different rows onto the cowl.
 Honestly, I think each of these yarns would look amazing!

-Ultimately because of the unique, cozy look I wanted it to have, I went with Fable Fur but I still think any of these yarns would be so lovely on this cowl.
+Ultimately because of the unique, cozy look I wanted it to have, I went with fur yarn but I still think any of these yarns would be so lovely on this cowl.

 Yarns from left to right: